This story is a very fictionalized account of my time at Lehman Brothers in the years around the Millenium (1999-2001).

-“… all you have to do now is sign some papers.
+“… all you have to do is sign some papers.
 Here’s your contract.”
 She manages to be both brusque and desultory when she adds, “Welcome to the team”.
-Up until this moment I thought I’d just scored by landing this job, but her manner makes me feel like a loser.
-Nevertheless, I move to shake her hand, which I understand is appropriate whenever being welcomed to a team.
-She puts a letter into my proffered hand, on which I can see typed my three sentence long contract.
+Up until this moment I thought I’d just scored by landing this job, but her manner makes me feel like a loser, which I guess on one level I am because I’m a software developer not a banker.
+Nevertheless, I move to shake her hand, which I understand is appropriate when being welcomed to a team.
+She puts a letter into my proffered hand, on which I can see my three sentence long contract.

-The typewriting – from an IBM Selectric typewriter – disturbs me, given my career goal of working with cutting edge technology, so I scan Debbie quickly looking for contemporary technology.
-I notice the tip of a cellphone peaking up out of the rim of breast pocket, and, to my surprise a pager nestled beside it.
+The contract is typewritten which disturbs me given my career goal of working with cutting edge technology, so I scan Debbie quickly looking for evidence of contemporary technology.
+I notice the tip of a cellphone peaking up out of the rim of her breast pocket, and, to my surprise a pager nestled beside it.
 It had never occurred to me that a mid-level HR employee would need a pager.
 Is there ever that kind of urgency to hire … or fire, I wonder?
 The sinister thought lingers while I read what I’m about to sign.

 The last line makes me think of Debbie’s pager.

 I pretend to read the dozens of pages of Compliance documents that are attached to the contract.
 I know what they say, “BIE owns everything that I do.
 If I fuck up they’ll fire me and don’t talk about business with anyone outside the firm.”
 I sign the last page with a flippant wave of my hand.
 With that, we’re done.
 I set out to find the so-called ‘fishbowl’, where I’ve been told my new office is located.